How Walking Boosts Creativity: A Science-Backed Guide

 Not all who wander are lost; some are on a Creativity Walk, finding solutions with every step.

 Forget brainstorming at your desk—take a walk instead.
+It’s the simplest form of walking for creativity there is.
 A simple stroll can boost your creativity by a staggering 60%.
-Just imagine the ideas you could spark and the breakthroughs you could finally make happen—all from a walk around the block.
-That’s not all: that very walk could also add up to 7 years to your life.
+Just imagine the ideas you could spark.
+If you’re asking how to boost creativity, this is your low-tech answer—all from a walk around the block.
+That’s not all: that very walk could also add up to 16 years to your life.

 It’s true.
 According to Stanford University, walking doesn’t just stretch your legs—it stretches your mind.
-And to sweeten the deal, a study from Saarland University in Germany suggests that these walks could stretch your lifespan, too.
+And to sweeten the deal, research from the University of Leicester found that a lifetime of brisk walking could make you biologically up to 16 years younger by midlife—based on telomere length analysis from over 400,000 participants.

 Think about what that could mean for you.
 Whether it’s: